artefactual/archivematica-docs/admin-manual/installation/installation.rst

       127.0.0.1

-   If you are using a public IP address you'll need to configure your firewall rules and allow access only to port 80 and 8000 for Archivematica usage.
+   If you are using a public IP address you'll need to configure your firewall rules and allow access only to port 80 and 8000 for Archivematica usage (port 81 and 8001 for RPM packages).

 2. Create a new administrative user in the Storage Service.
 The Storage Service has its own set of users.
-In the Users section of the Administration tab of the Storage Service, add at least one administrative user, and modify the test user, to change the password at a minimum.
-After you have created an administrative user, copy its API key to your clipboard.
+Navigate to Administrators > Users and add at least one administrative user.
+We also recommend modifying the test user and changing the default password.
+After you have created an administrative user, copy the user's API key to your clipboard.

-3. Log in to the Archivematica dashboard and finish the installation in a web browser: http://localhost.
-Again, you can use the IP address of the machine you have been installing on (RPM packages use port 81).
+3. Log in to the Archivematica dashboard to finish the installation in a web browser: http://localhost.
+Again, you can use the IP address of the machine you have been installing on.
+Note that RPM packages use port 81.
-   When prompted, enter the URL of the Storage Service, the name of the administrative user, and that user's API key.

-4. Register your installation for full Format Policy Registry interoperability.

-5. Follow the instructions in the web browser to complete the installation.
+4. On the Welcome page, create an administrative user for the Archivematica pipeline by entering the organization name, the organization identifier, username, email, and password.

+5. On the next screen, connect your pipeline to the Storage Service by entering the Storage Service URL and User and pasting the API key that you copied in Step 2.

 .. _upgrade: